SylviaOne/Repo-hub/README.md

-## I don't trust stairs.
-They're always up to something.
+## "Hey, dad, did you get a haircut?"
+"No, I got them all cut."